 If you shoot outdoors much at all, and you don’t own a polarizing filter, then that should be at the top of your next shopping list.
 The way polarizing filters work is by only letting light in from certain angles, so if we rotate the filter to how we like it, we can remove unnecessary glare.

 The remove reflections from the ground, windows, water, etc. and they darken the sky at the same time.
 There are plenty of reasons to want one, and if you want to learn more about polarizing filters, click here.

-Buy your own: Hoya 58mm (G SERIES) Circular Polarizer PL CIR Filter
+Buy your own: Tiffen 49CP 49mm Circular Polarizer

 I’m sure you’ve heard this before, but what are the golden hours?
 Well, they’re the hour after the sun comes up, and the hour, right before it goes down.
 What’s so great about these hours?
 Well, this takes us back to not shooting in the midday sun.

 Rather than dealing with this really harsh light that our camera (and our eyes) struggle to deal with, the light in the evening is much softer.
 Because it’s low in the sky, it’s a less dominant force in the photo, we get a lot more natural shadows, and that suits our cameras dynamic range.

 Have a look at the shadows in the photo below to see what I mean.

 For the love of all that is holy, get your white balance correct.
 You may not realise it, but during the day, there can be very minor changes which will make a big difference.